 In 1977, Joe D’Amato continued his bizarre mutation of the Black Emanuelle series – which, under his guidance, had evolved from softcore travelogue to featuring all manner of depravity – with Emanuelle and the Last Cannibals (aka Trap Them and Kill Them), a strange and uniquely 1970s mixture of softcore sex and hardcore gore, as intrepid nymphomaniac reporter Emmanuelle (played, as ever, by Laura Gemser) goes in search of a lost cannibal tribe after stumbling upon a case in a mental hospital.
 Along the way, she has assorted softcore couplings in a plodding travelogue before the cannibal action eventually kicks in.

 It’s a curious mishmash – part erotica, part horror, never quite deciding which side to come down on.
-D’Amato had form with these strange hybrids – his other films include Erotic Nights of the Living Dead and Blue Holocaust, and other films in the Emmanuelle series featured everything from fake snuff movies to hardcore sex to pseudo bestiality, so his name on the credits was probably something of a warning to viewers. still, quite what audiences expecting sexy thrills thought when they were confronted with graphic castration scenes and scenes of graphic cannibalism is anyone’s guess.
+D’Amato had form with these strange hybrids – his other films include Erotic Nights of the Living Dead and Porno Holocaust, and other movies in the Emmanuelle series featured everything from fake snuff movies to hardcore sex to pseudo bestiality, so his name on the credits was probably something of a warning to viewers.
+Still, quite what audiences expecting sexy thrills thought when they were confronted with graphic castration scenes and scenes of graphic cannibalism is anyone’s guess.
 Perhaps they simply didn’t care – the film played successfully across Europe and America, proving that the lure of Emmanuelle had not faded.

 D’Amato returned to the genre in 1978 with Papaya – Love Goddess of the Cannibals, with Sirpa Lane.
 Despite its title, it features no cannibals, and although it mixes gore and softcore it still manages to be rather a rather dull effort.